Close ILTakeCare Suggestion

 • 3 min read

-• 133 views
+• 216 views

 When identifying any vehicle, two critical numbers become the hot topic of discussion.
 They are the chassis number and the VIN (Vehicle Identification Number).
 Knowing and understanding the difference between chassis number and VIN is necessary for the registration, resale, tracking, and safety purposes of a vehicle.
 Although their objectives are the same, chassis number and VIN are different based on some factors.

-What's the Difference Between a VIN and a Chassis Number?
+What's the difference between a VIN and a chassis number?

-Following are the differences between chassis numbers and VIN:
+The following are the differences between chassis numbers and VIN:

 • Definition:

 VIN refers to a Vehicle Identification Number.
-Each vehicle receives this unique 17-character code at the time of its making.
+Each vehicle receives this unique 17-character code at the time of its manufacture.
 This code provides valuable information about the car, such as the model and year it was made.

 The chassis number is an abridged code that tracks down a vehicle's frame or chassis.